jejjohnson/mfourdvar/content/framework/tasks.md

 **Understanding**.
 This is the action you need to take to understand something.
-This could be thought of as the
+This could be thought of as the scientific method.
+In this case, we make a hypothesis, and verify that the hypothesis is consistent with real measurements (to the best of our abilities).

 **Just-Because**.
 I think we should give an honourary mention to this objective.